Casa Contenadores

 Don’t worry.
 Old news.
 I survived.

 Need to make two admissions before continuing with today’s blog.
 Number one, I am often moved to write when I come across a profound quote, such as the one above.
 Like you, I’m sure, a meme or quote will come across one of my socials and it resonates on a personal level.
 This is usually followed by hours or even days of thought, culminating in a compulsion to put some words to paper.
 Eloquently worded quotes are one of my inspirations to write.
 I’m often moved by philosophers and poets, past presidents and war generals, RM Drake, Churchill, Mark Twain and Hunter S. Thompson.
 The second admission is that I’ve written about my near death experience once or twice previously.
 Apologies for my ego.
 The reality is my readership has turned over significantly since starting this blog 15 years ago.
 Blog themes from 2011 that blossomed in Brazil fresh off my divorce during my 40s have morphed (ok, ok – aged and matured) into themes more centric to a geezer now going through his 60s.
 The DeuceOrama blog was an early red pill, manosphere collection of pics and thoughts, whereas of late it’s more of a diary, rant and thinkers’ place.
-Correspondingly my readership has turned over from a group of like-minded degenerates to upstanders such as former students, family and my few enduring friendships.
+Correspondingly my readership has turned over from a group of like-minded degenerates, to upstanders such as former students, family and my few enduring friendships.
 Not to mention the journey from living a few years in Rio, to a few years back in the US, and then more than a few years in Mexico.
 These are some very diverse cultures.
-Whoever said “change is constant,” nailed it (Google credits Greek philosopher Heraclitus in 500 BC but I’ve never heard of him, so he doesn’t matter)
+Whoever said “change is constant,” nailed it.

 A soldier’s lighter